 A Short Biography of Anthony Barbieri-Low

-I was born in Santa Clara, California in 1967.
+I was born in Santa Clara, California, November 30th, 1967.
 My parents were both trained as scientists, so my first academic interests were naturally in that direction.
 I enrolled at San José State University in 1986, pursuing a degree in Math-Computer Science.
 After trying my hand at computer programming and computer network support, I decided to switch fields completely, seeking a more humanistic endeavor.

 In 1992 I transferred to the University of California at Santa Cruz, to study Asian History and Anthropology (Archaeology).
 Under the influence of some great professors, I decided to focus on Ancient Chinese history and archaeology.
 Graduating with honors in 1994, my senior thesis was entitled, “The Origins and Evolution of Political Authority in Ancient China.”
 Though somewhat naïve and teleological, this study was an earnest attempt to synthesize the secondary and primary sources (in translation) for the evolution of political authority in China, from the first emergence of state-level society to the empire of the Qin.